Scientific Programme

 Barbara Van der Pol

-Piergiacomo Calzavara Pinton (Italy): Advanced imaging for STIs
+Piergiacomo Calzavara Pinton (Italy): Advanced non invasive diagnostic technologies of STDs

 Dimitra Koumaki (Greece): Genital warts and AI